Weak decays of triply heavy baryons in the light-front approach: Numerical results and phenomenological applications

 \subsection{Comparison}

-Most recently, the authors of Ref.~\cite{Wang:2022ias} investigated the weak decays of THB $\Omega_{ccc}^{++}$.
-LFQM under the diquark picture was also adopted.
-In Table \ref{Tab:comparison}, our results are compared with their results.
+Recently, Refs.~\cite{Wang:2022ias} and \cite{Lu:2024bqw} investigated the weak decays of $\Omega_{ccc}^{++}$ and $\Omega_{bbb}^{-}$ in the light-front approach, where the diquark picture and three-quark picture are respectively adopted.
+In Table \ref{Tab:comparison}, our predicted decay widths are compared with those in these two works.
 It can be seen that, there exist large differences.
-It is mainly due to the following two reasons: \begin{itemize} \item The overlap factor for $\Omega_{ccc}^{++}\to\Xi_{cc}^{+}/\Omega_{cc}^{+}$ is $\sqrt{3}$ in Ref.~\cite{Wang:2022ias}, while it is $3$ in this work.
-It is presumably due to the different definitions of diquark.
-For this reason alone, the decay widths in this work would be three times of their results. \item The shape parameters $\beta$ are different in Ref.~\cite{Wang:2022ias} and in this work.
-In Ref.~\cite{Wang:2022ias}, the following values are adopted
+Some comments are in order. \begin{itemize} \item The key parameters -- the shape parameters, in this work, are determined using the corresponding pole residues of baryons, while Refs.~\cite{Wang:2022ias} and \cite{Lu:2024bqw} selected these parameters based on experience.
+The uncertainties in the shape parameters are the main source of error. \item For $\Gamma(\Omega_{ccc}^{++}\to\Xi_{cc}^{+}e^{+}\nu_{e})$ and $\Gamma(\Omega_{ccc}^{++}\to\Omega_{cc}^{+}e^{+}\nu_{e})$, our results are several times larger than those in Refs.~\cite{Wang:2022ias} and \cite{Lu:2024bqw}.
+This is due to the fact that we have adopted larger shape parameters in this work.
+For example, in Ref.~\cite{Wang:2022ias}, the following values are adopted for the shape parameters